You are currently viewing Midges in Scotland – A Local’s Survival Guide

 As described in the vicious cycle above, the more you itch, the worse midge bites get so our first tip would be not to itch in the first place!
 We know it can be impossible at times so here are our top midge bite treatments to soothe the itching:

-• Antihistamine Tablets or Cream
+• Antihistamine Tablets or Creme (we recommend this one!)

 • Apply a cold compress or wet flannel